intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `--conf spark.kubernetes.container.image`: the name of the BigDL K8s Docker image.
 * `--conf spark.kubernetes.authenticate.driver.serviceAccountName`: the service account for the driver pod.
 * `--conf spark.executor.instances`: the number of executors.
+* `--executor-cores`: the number of cores for each executor.
+* `--total-executor-cores`: the total number of executor cores.
 * `--executor-memory`: the memory for each executor.
+* `--driver-cores`: the number of cores for the driver.
 * `--driver-memory`: the memory for the driver node.
-* `--executor-cores`: the number of cores for each executor.
-* `--total-executor-cores`: the total number of executor cores.
 * `--properties-file`: the BigDL configuration properties to be uploaded to K8s.
 * `--py-files`: the extra Python dependency files to be uploaded to K8s.
 * `--archives`: the conda archive to be uploaded to K8s.